Adolis García Preview, Player Props: Rangers vs. Mets

-Adolis Garcia, with a slugging percentage of .333 in his past 10 games -- including two home runs -- will be in action for the Texas Rangers versus the New York Mets, with Jose Quintana on the hill, August 29 at 7:10 PM ET.
+On Wednesday, Adolis Garcia (.186 on-base percentage in past 10 games, 139 points below season-long percentage) and the Texas Rangers face the New York Mets, whose starting pitcher will be Denyi Reyes.
+First pitch is at 6:40 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Mets.
+He had a hitless performance in his most recent game (0-for-4) against the Mets.

 Adolis García Game Info & Props vs. the Mets